reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 {{% image alt="Lambda Trigger for SQS queue" src="images/posts/aws-sqs/lambda-trigger.png" %}}

 Let us run our `sendMessage()` method to send a message to the queue where the lambda function is attached.
-Since the lambda function is attached to be triggered by messages in the queue, we can see the message sent by the `sendMessage()` method in the CloudWatch console:
+Since the Lambda function is attached to be triggered by messages in the queue, we can see the message sent by the `sendMessage()` method in the CloudWatch console:

 {{% image alt="Lambda Trigger for SQS queue" src="images/posts/aws-sqs/cloudwatch-log.png" %}}